 Features to Look for in a Photo-Sharing Platform

-Both ShootProof and Pixieset allow you unlimited client galleries.
-They both offer a range of templates to choose from.
-The customizability means you can change layouts and colors to suit your needs.
-They both allow you to add your own branding and logo on paid plans.
+And customizability means you can change layouts and colors to suit your needs.
+They both also allow you to add your own branding and logo on paid plans.

 Private galleries mean that your clients’ photos are not publicly available.
 But they can see the entire gallery.
-What gallery visitors will see depends on what permission you give them.
+And what gallery visitors see depends on what permission you give them.

 Both platforms also offer paid-for digital downloads.

 You can offer discount codes or coupons to promote your site and encourage sales.
 Conveniently, both platforms handle the sales side of things.
-This means you don’t have to worry about accepting credit card payments or similar.
+This means you don’t have to worry about accepting credit cards or other similar payments.

 Pricing and Plans

 Both platforms offer free accounts.
 Of course, these have some limitations.
-Choose the plan that best suits you according to the number (or size) of images used.
-I’ll explain some of the differences in more detail later in this article.
+Choose the plan that best suits you according to the number or size of images used.
+I’ll explain some of the differences in detail later in this article.

 Mobile Gallery Apps

-And the apps for both platforms will display galleries that are optimized for mobile devices.
+And the apps for both platforms display galleries optimized for mobile devices.